 Assuming a lack of symptoms means you’re not pregnant?
 Not so fast.
 Keep in mind that most experience no signs at all of conception or implantation — and are still pregnant! — though some do experience signs of implantation.

 Let’s explore some symptoms you might notice if implantation has occurred, but keep our little disclaimer in mind:

 Having the symptoms listed below doesn’t necessarily mean you’re pregnant — and having no symptoms doesn’t necessarily mean you’re not.

-It’s actually a little unclear how common implantation bleeding is.
-Some sources claim that one-third of all women who become pregnant experience implantation bleeding, but this actually isn’t backed by peer-reviewed research.
+It’s a little unclear how common implantation bleeding is.
+Some sources claim that one-third of all women who become pregnant experience implantation bleeding, but this isn’t backed by peer-reviewed research.
 (Something on the internet that may not be true?
 Say it ain’t so!)

 Here’s what we can tell you.
 Up to 25 percent of women experience bleeding or spotting in the first trimester — and implantation is one cause of first trimester bleeding.

-This bleeding can be confusing, because it may happen around the time that your regular period would start.
+This bleeding can be confusing, because it may happen around the time your period would start.
 Most commonly though, it will occur a few days to a week before you expect your menstrual period.

 - implantation bleeding is most likely to be light pink or brown (as opposed to the bright or dark red of your period)